LLU School of Nursing

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.

-RN licensure; RN in California before clinical courses
+RN licensure; RN in California before matriculation

 Minimum 1 year, full-time adult critical care RN experience (in the U.S.) at time of matriculation (excluding orientation).
-Experience is evaluated on an individual basis.

 Minimum cumulative GPA of 3.0 on all undergraduate coursework, and a minimum cumulative GPA of 3.0 for science prerequisites